wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-manage.md

  - **Delete Git repository** - If you have set up a Git repository, this link allows you to delete it.
  - **Status** - Indicates whether the website is running.
- - **Management Services** - Click the **Operation Logs** link to view operation logs for your website from the Windows Azure Management Services portal.
+ - **Management Services** - Click the **Operation Logs** link to view operation logs for your website from the Azure Management Services portal.
  - **Virtual IP Address** - Shows the virtual IP address of the website if you have configured an IP-based SSL binding for the website in the **SSL Bindings** section of the **Configure** tab.
  - **Site URL** - Specifies the publicly accessible address of the website on the internet.
  - **Compute Mode** - Specifies whether the website is running in Free, Shared, Basic, or Standard mode.
 For more information about web scale group modes, see [How to Scale a Web Site][Scale].
  - **FTP Hostname** - Specifies the URL to use when publishing to the website over FTP (see [FTP Credentials]).
  - **FTPS Hostname** - Specifies the URL to use when publishing to the website over FTPS (see [FTP Credentials]).
- - **Deployment User / FTP User** - Indicates the account used when deploying the website to Windows Azure over FTP or Git (see [FTP Credentials]).
+ - **Deployment User / FTP User** - Indicates the account used when deploying the website to Azure over FTP or Git (see [FTP Credentials]).
  - **FTP Diagnostic Logs** - Specifies the FTP location of the website's diagnostic logs if diagnostic logging is enabled on the **Configure** management page.
  - **FTPS Diagnostic Logs** - Specifies the FTPS location of the website's diagnostic logs if diagnostic logging is enabled on the **Configure** management page.
  - **Location** - Specifies the region of the datacenter that hosts the website.